REVIEW: Toxic, Sheffield Playhouse

 A pounding soundtrack and ingenious set create a nightclub atmosphere, complete with not so subtle sex scenes.

-We are warned the play is not about gay shame, will not feature singer Britney Spears or the 90s pop hit The Macarena.
+We are warned the play is not about gay shame, will not feature Britney Spears or 90s pop hit The Macarena.

 Of course, all three are included.